Homeward Bound! Dog, found 1,600 miles away, will be home for Christmas

 Zeppelin, a three-year-old German shepherd mix who's become a minor celebrity over the last few days, is about to be reunited with his family – both adopted and sired — just in time for Christmas.

-The friendly pooch went missing from his home in West Sacramento, Calif., more than a year ago, said his owner, Sandra O'Neill.
+The friendly pooch went missing from his home in West Sacramento, California, more than a year ago, said his owner, Sandra O'Neill.

 "And then last week, I get a call and he's in Kansas!" she told NPR.